architolk/retroclock/coding/README.md

 B3: either set alarm-3 or pause alarm.

 So if you don't want confusion, don't use display mode d0 :-)

+### M3 F fine tune mode

+In set clock fine tune mode, you can offset the seconds that are added or substracted ones every month.
+F1..F9 means adding  seconds, A backwards F and 1..9 means substracting seconds.
+F0 is default mode: no change.
+Using B1 you can change between adding or substracting, using B3 you can select the number of seconds.
+Button B2 brings you back to normal mode.

+### M3 n set night mode

+In set night mode, you can select at which time the clock chime is silent.
+The first digit is an h (start of night mode) or a backward h (end of night mode).
+You can toggle between these to with button B1.
+The second digit is the hour itself.
+You can change this with button B3.
+If both digits are the same, night mode is off.
+0-1 means: between twelve o'clock and one o'clock.
+The chime will not sound at twelve o'clock and half past twelve, and start again at one o'clock.

 ### MC chime mode